benjamin-asdf/clj-push3-play/BIG_IDEAS.md

 # Elegance Is The Missing Link Between Aesthetics, Art, Science, Creativity

-- Elegance is the property of good design.
+- Elegance is the property of good design (in Software design).
 - The Vitruvian Triad is "durability, convenience, and beauty".
 - Elegance is pragmatic, useful and *delightful*.
 - Elegance is mysterious, hangs together with truth, scientific discovery and art.
+- In pure math, an 'elegant' program is sometimes the shortest computer program with a certain input-output, given an axiomatic system A.

 - The best source code is usually not the shortest.
+But Utilizing the material at hand, and doing so with a 'sensibleness', and 'straight forwardness';
-But source code that displays 'artistic swag', 'conscinitious' or 'technical sweetness'.
+- The best source code displays 'artistic swag', 'conscinitious' or 'technical sweetness'.

+- One idea would be that by modeling real-world resources, combining 'short' and 'frugal' would yield a notion of elegance closer to the one in computer programing.

-- In an epheremal notion beyond simplicity, the best design is self evident.
+- Beyond simplicity, the best design is self evident.
+Self-evidence is the true swag, beyond even beauty.
+- Leonardo da Vinci: "Simplicity is the ultimate sophistication".

 - Elegance in biology in my feel has something to do with the range of possible uses of a thing.
 An elegant design is one that let's one
   *win* in the future.
 - Like planning for the unplanned to occur.
 Because problem solving in the real world is open ended.
+- G. Chaitin points out that adaptationism get's the open endedness, the 'keeps on going' part of evolution wrong!
+- Therefore, the problems of creativity and open endedness truly are at the cutting edge of theoretical evolutionary biology also.

 - Elegance is a creative problem and therefore open ended.
 I.e. there is no 'most elegant' solution to anything.
 - The same way as we can always find out better theories of the world (Popper), we can find new creative ways of solving problems.